YCSU/Udacity_SDC_P4_Advanced_Lane_Finding/README.md

 ![][image2]

 ### Binarzing the image
-We apply Sobel filters and thresholdings in r,g,b,saturation colorspace (binarize_img(), line 122-154 in utils).
+We apply Sobel filters and thresholdings in r,g,b,saturation colorspace (binarize_img(), line 122-154 in utils.py).
 Sobel filters in x, y, magnitude and direction is applied to each color channel.
 The simple threshholdings was also used to search the candidates.

 ![][image3]